surister/cratedb-guide/docs/integrate/risingwave/index.md

 :::{note}
 The standard approach with RisingWave would be to use its [CREATE SINK] operation to connect to an external target.
-However, because this does not work with CrateDB, a little Python event processor is needed to relay the data.
+However, because this does not currently support CrateDB, a little Python event processor is needed to relay the data.
 An example implementation can be found in the tutorial referenced below.
 :::